Earth Shielding and Daily Modulation from Electrophilic Boosted Dark Particles: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Timon Emken, Shao-Feng Ge and Benjamin Roberts for useful discussions.
-Y.C. is supported by the China Postdoctoral Science Foundation under Grant No. 2020T130661, No. 2020M680688, the International Postdoctoral Exchange Fellowship Program, and by the National Natural Science Foundation of China (NSFC) under Grants No. 12047557.
+We are grateful to Ran Ding, Timon Emken, Shao-Feng Ge, Benjamin Roberts, Ningqiang Song, and Yanjie Zeng for useful discussions.
+Y.C. is supported by Villum Investigator program supported by the VILLUM Foundation (Grant No. VIL37766) and the DNRF Chair program (Grant No. DNRF162) by the Danish National Research Foundation, and by FCT (Fundação para a Ciência e Tecnologia I.P, Portugal) under Project No. 2022.01324.PTDC, and by the China Postdoctoral Science Foundation under Grants No. 2020T130661, No. 2020M680688, the International Postdoctoral Exchange Fellowship Program, and by the National Natural Science Foundation of China (NSFC) under Grant No. 12047557.
 J.S. is supported by the National Natural Science Foundation of China under Grants No. 12025507, No. 11690022, No.11947302; and is supported by the Strategic Priority Research Program and Key Research Program of Frontier Science of the Chinese Academy of Sciences under Grants No. XDB21010200, No. XDB23010000, and No. ZDBS-LY-7003 and CAS project for Young Scientists in Basic Research YSBR-006.
-P.S. is supported by NSF grant PHY-2014075.
+P.S. is supported by NSF Grabt PHY-2014075.
 X.X. is supported by Deutsche Forschungsgemeinschaft under Germany’s Excellence Strategy EXC2121 “Quantum Universe” - 390833306.
 Y.Z. is supported by U.S. Department of Energy under Award No. DESC0009959.
 Y.Z. would like to thank the ITP-CAS for their kind hospitality.

-\section{From Elastic Scattering to Ionization}
+\section{From elastic scattering to ionization}